Rintaro Okabe: Steins;Gate: My Darling's Embrace

 Rintaro Okabe's main problem is paying the bills for the laboratory, having to take a part-time job as a waiter.
 The game has multiple routes, each focusing on Okabe building a romantic relationship with one of the characters from Steins;Gate.
 The player affects the direction of the plot by picking choices, by answering Okabe's phone, and by clicking on highlighted text within text messages on the phone.

 Robotics;Notes DaSH

-Apparently, Okabe now gone to America to research after coming up with "Worldline Theory", possibly meet Makise Kurisu and Hiyajo Maho.
+According to Itaru, Okabe has gone to America for research after coming up with the "Worldline Theory", most likely with Makise Kurisu and Hiyajo Maho.
 He reinvented the Divergence Meter to watch the "Steins Gate" worldline, which should display the number 1.048596, but it's glitched, worrying Okabe enough to call Daru, who he mentions that Okabe never goes out of his way to message or calls.
 He relays a message before calling Daru saying "The Worldline trembles..."

 Reception

 Popularity

 Rintaro Okabe won the first Newtype Anime Awards for the Best Male anime character of the year in 2011.
-RiceDigital listed Okabe and Makise as one of the best couples in visual novels based on how carefully is their relationship developed across the narrative of the game.
+RiceDigital listed Okabe and Makise as one of the best couples in visual novels history superior to his favorites from Danganronpa based on how carefully is their relationship developed across the narrative of the game.